 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of personally identifiable information from scholar education records.
 The law applies to all schools, including Equality Charter School that receive funds under an applicable program of the U.S. Department of Education.
-Equality recognizes the need to safeguard the confidentiality of personally identifiable information regarding its eligible, thought to be eligible, and protected handicapped scholars (if not protected by the Individuals with Disabilities Education Act (IDEA) in accordance with FERPA and implementing regulations.
+Equality recognizes the need to safeguard the confidentiality of personally identifiable information regarding its eligible, thought to be eligible, and protected handicapped scholars (if not protected by the Individuals with Disabilities Education Act (IDEA) in accordance with FERPA and implementing regulations as well as IDEA and its implementing regulations.